deanmalmgren/textract/docs/index.rst

   great minds...).
 It is written in node.js.

-* `pandoc <http://johnmacfarlane.net/pandoc/>`_ is intended to be a document conversion (a much more difficult task!), but it does have `the ability to convert to plain text
+* `pandoc <http://johnmacfarlane.net/pandoc/>`_ is intended to be a document conversion tool (a much more difficult task!), but it does have `the ability to convert to plain text
   <http://johnmacfarlane.net/pandoc/demos.html>`_.
 It is written in
   Haskell.